esmini/esmini/BuildOnWindows.md

 [CMake](https://cmake.org/) tool is used to create VisualStudio solutions.
 A few example "create..." batch scripts are supplied as examples how to generate desired build setup.

+Note: For automatic downloading of external dependencies (OSG biaries) and 3D models, CMake version 3.11.4 or above is required (FetchContent_MakeAvailable was introduced).

 ## External dependencies
 CMake scripts will download a package of external binary dependencies (OSG) and 3D model resource files.
 If not using CMake, here are links to those external data packages: